amw-zero/software-obsidian/Topics/Test Data Selection.md

 # Tests for Everyday Features

+### Permissioning
+**Logic**: A user has access to view a deal if:
+- they have access to all of the deal's properties
+- and their asset role on all properties has the can_view_deals_renewal = true, or the deal's dealType is "New".

+**Types**:

+type assetRole = {
+  canViewDealsRenewal: bool
+}

+type user = { }

+type property = {
+	assetRoles: map(user -> assetRole)
+}

+type dealType =
+	| New
+	| Renewal
+	| Extension
+	| expansion
+	| Termination
+	| Modification
+	...
+(14 total) ...

+type deal = {
+	dealType: dealType,
+	properties: list(property)
+}

+user -> assetRole
+deal -> dealType

+n(deal) = n(dealType) * n(list(property)) = infinite
+n(user) = irrelevant

+ ==> Pundit.policy!(user, deal).show?

+ let canShowDeal(user, deal) => bool

+ First, we consider the data graph that this model provides.
+A deal can have multiple properties, and each of those properties has a set of users with specific access levels to them.
+In the "user has access" dimension, a user can either:
+ - have access to all deals on a property
+ - not have access to all deals on a property

+Dimensions / Equivalence classes: property count: 1, many properties that user has access to: all, some, none deal type: each kind (14)m properties with can_view_deals_renewal: all, some, none

+Total:
+2 * 3 * 14 * 3 = 252 cases
+only 5 deal types:

+Optimize by separately testing deal type mapping:
+2 * 3 * 1 * 3 = 18 cases + 13 testing each deal type = 31

+Examples:

+1 property, access to all properties, new deal, can_view_deal_renewal on all properties many properties, access to some, deal type new, can_view_deal_renewal on some

+ ### Application / Networking Logic

 90% of our apps are forms, tables, and profiles. aka commands and queries, and there's a frontend and backend component, i.e.

 |           | Form | Table | Profile |